UMich-Mind-Lab/training/file_manifests.md

 $ python --version
 Python 3.7.4
 ```
-Command tells us which version of python we are currently using
+Command tells us which version of python we are currently using.
 Greatest difference between python packages = between v2 and v3

 ```
 $ python